 Seventy percent of Americans over the age of 20 are now overweight or obese and diabetes, heart disease, and cancer have reached epidemic proportions, threatening to bankrupt our economy.

-A recent survey from West Health and Gallup reveals the hardships Americans face to cover our ballooning health care expenses.
+A recent survey reveals the hardships Americans face to cover our ballooning health care expenses.
 The survey found that we now borrow $88 billion annually to pay for health care and 65 million adults skip treatment due to cost.
 Federal data show that the United States spent more than $10,700 per person on health care in 2017.
 That’s more than any other country, yet America consistently ranks near the bottom of major health indices among developed nations and for the third year in a row, our longevity has dropped.
 If it were not for immigration, our population would be 2% below its replacement number.

 In 1850, the 10 leading causes of death were infectious (items in bold are infectious diseases): Tuberculosis, Dysentery/diarrhea, Cholera, Malaria, Typhoid Fever, Pneumonia, Diphtheria, Scarlet Fever, Meningitis, and Whooping Cough.